taipalogy/blog/post5.md

   - `{{verb}} {{argument}}{{punctuation}}`

   # Constraints
-  - If punctuation is ',', lowercase the argument.
-  - Ensure spacing between components is consistent.
+  - Ensure proper spacing and capitalization.
-  - Enforce capitalization for verbs and proper nouns unless specified otherwise.
+  - Apply style variations or code formatting when specified.
   ```

 ---

 ## **Key Concepts**

-### **1. Verb as Method or Class**
+### **1. Verb as Method**
-The **verb** is analogous to a method or class that defines the “action” and what kinds of arguments it needs.
+The **verb** is analogous to a method that defines the “action” and what kinds of arguments it needs.

-### **2. Arguments as Objects or Values**
+### **2. Arguments as Objects**
 The **arguments** are like objects or values passed into that method, fulfilling the roles defined by the verb.

 ### **3. Composition as Function Execution**
-**Composition** is like instantiating or calling that method, substituting the arguments into the verb’s “template” to produce a complete, working instruction—just as providing parameters to a function call yields a result.
+**Composition** substitutes the arguments into the verb’s “template” to produce a complete, working message.

 ---